-- 1. Review the general rules (licenses, fishing methods and transportation) on pages 5-15. - 2.
-Check general season dates and bag and possession limits on pages 15-16. - 3.
-Look up a specific water on pages 18-32.
-(If the water you're looking for is not listed here, it is subject to the general rules.)
+- 1. Review the general rules, starting on page 7.
+These rules explain the licenses you need, the fishing methods you may use, and when you can transport and possess fish. - 2.
+Check general season dates and bag and possession limits, starting on page 16. - 3.
+Look up a specific water in the section that starts on page 20.
+(If the water you're looking for is not listed there, it is subject to the general rules.)

+HIGHLIGHTS

-HIGHLIGHTS What's new this season?
+What's new this season?

-Free Fishing Day: This year, Free Fishing Day will be held on June 4.
-It's a great opportunity to share your favorite fishing spot with a friend or family member.
-For more information, see page 5.
+Free Fishing Day: This year, Free Fishing Day will be held on June 2.
+This annual event is a great opportunity to share your passion for fishing with a friend or family member.
+For more information, see page 7.